This blog was originally published on 1/9/2017 and updated on 12/18/19.

 Supplier Diversity Thought Leadership

-Thought leadership in supplier diversity benefits everyone, because it provides a forum for sharing information, resources, tools, methodologies, and experiences to assist in the growth, expansion, and development of the industry.
-It is also important because it provides information to companies that are attempting to develop effective supplier diversity initiatives.
-As organizations share their experiences, they enable success within other organizations and, in turn, build a stronger industry and stronger communities with stronger diverse businesses.
+Thought leadership in supplier diversity benefits everyone because it provides a forum for sharing information, resources, tools, methodologies, and experiences to assist in the growth, expansion, and development of the industry.
+As we all share our experiences, we enable success within other organizations and, in turn, build a stronger industry and stronger communities with stronger diverse businesses.

-As the premier provider of supplier management services and solutions, CVM Solutions is positioned as a thought leader in the industry.
+As the premier provider of supplier diversity services and solutions, CVM Solutions is positioned as a thought leader in the industry.
 We offer resources and solutions that enable supplier diversity success for our clients.
 Our team is composed of supplier diversity leaders from the corporate, government, nonprofit, and technology sectors.
-With more than 40 years of combined supplier diversity experience, our solutions are designed to solve real-life supplier diversity challenges that can help our clients achieve their operational objectives.
+We specialize in solutions designed to solve real-life supplier diversity challenges that can help our clients achieve their operational objectives.